Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

 In the short term, we are working on the following "concept-shape-process" problems:
 1. Geometric modeling:
     1. Surfaces: NURBS computing and learning
-    1. Solids: generation, editing, and learning
+    1. Solids: B-rep generation, editing, and learning
     1. Microstructures: representation and manipulation
 1. Geometric design:
     1. AI for CAD/CAM: controllable 3D AIGC for CAD modeling and CAM planning